UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Contact utility providers at least two weeks before moving to ensure services are active and optimize your setup for efficiency.

-If you are moving to a deregulated energy market, this is also the perfect time to compare electricity rates and choose a provider that aligns with your values.
-Many suppliers offer plans powered by renewable sources like wind or solar, allowing you to make an environmentally mindful choice from the start.
-Once you are in, check your water heater temperature.
-Lowering it to 120°F is safer for your skin and saves energy.
+If you are moving to a deregulated energy market, seize this opportunity to compare electricity rates and select a provider that aligns with your household budget and eco-conscious values.
+Many forward-thinking suppliers offer plans powered by renewable energy sources like wind or solar, allowing you to establish an environmentally mindful choice from day one.
+Once you officially take possession, immediately lower your water heater temperature to 120°F to conserve energy and prevent scalding hazards.

-For more information on renewable energy options in your region, you can review the EPA Green Power Partnership or your state’s official energy choice website.
+For additional details regarding renewable energy integration in your region, consult the EPA Green Power Partnership or navigate your state’s official energy choice portal.

 A person deep cleans the floor under a kitchen cabinet in an empty house before moving in.